timcdlucas/lucasMoorcroftManuscript/README.md

 ### master

-This branch is basically a mess.
+The (Master](https://github.com/timcdlucas/lucasMoorcroftManuscript/tree/master) branch is basically a mess.
 It follows the same structure as `postPeerReview` but without any of the tidying.